patchamama/The-last-book-page/README.md

 ### Follower

+The owner field is a ForeignKey that creates a relationship between the Follow model and the User model, indicating that each Follow instance belongs to one user.
+The related_name='following' argument specifies the reverse relation from the User model to the Follow model, allowing users to access their associated following instances.
+The on_delete=models.CASCADE argument specifies that if the associated user is deleted, all related Follow instances will also be deleted.
+The followed field is also a ForeignKey, creating a relationship between the Follow model and the User model.
+The related_name='followed' argument specifies the reverse relation from the User model to the Follow model, allowing users to access their associated followed instances.
+The on_delete=models.CASCADE argument specifies that if the associated user is deleted, all related Follow instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**                                         |
 | -------------- | -------------- | ---------------------------------------------------------- |
 | owner          | FK             | `User, related_name='following', on_delete=models.CASCADE` |